hbctraining/DGE_workshop_salmon_online/lessons/05a_hypothesis_testing.md

 ## Multiple test correction

 Regardless of whether we use the Wald test or the LRT, each gene that has been tested will be associated with a p-value.
-It is this result which we use to determine which genes are considered significantly differntially expressed.
+It is this result which we use to determine which genes are considered significantly differentially expressed.
 However, **we cannot use the p-value directly.**

 ### What does the p-value mean?